United Way of Larimer County Announces Four Regional Leaders as New Board Members

 - Lise Youngblade – Dean, College of Health and Human Sciences – Colorado State University Human Development & Family Studies

-The United Way of Larimer County has a total of 25 staff members, 40 committee members (volunteer leaders) and 20 Board of Directors.
-The United Way of Larimer County invested $4.5 million into the community in 2019 to 2020 through donations, donor designations, grants and programming.
+The United Way of Larimer County has 25 staff members, 40 committee members (volunteer leaders), and 20 Board of Directors.
+The United Way of Larimer County invested $4.5 million into the community from 2019 to 2020 through donations, donor designations, grants, and programming.

 “We are thrilled to welcome Tina, Yolanda, María, and Linda to our Board of Directors,” said Justin Davis, Chair of the Board of Directors.
 “We are grateful to our current Board members who are dedicated champions for United Way’s work,” Justin said.